DFI Member Organisation

 AHEAD (the Association for Higher Education Access and Disability) is an all-Ireland organisation whose central mission is access to, and full participation of, people with disabilities in higher education in Ireland.

-We are a user led organisation founded in October 2010 to pilot a system of Direct Payments.
-Our aim is to pilot this system of Direct Payments to test out the practicalities of all that has been learnt from both Irish and international research.
-We believe that every Leader in Ireland should have choice in the way that our service is provided so that we can have a service that is as personal to us as possible.
-The model that we are currently using is one that guarantees maximum accountability and security to funders of our service – a company model.
+The AT Network are a user led organisation founded in October 2010 to pilot a system of Direct Payments.
+Their aim is to pilot this system of Direct Payments to test out the practicalities of all that has been learnt from both Irish and international research.
+They believe that every Leader in Ireland should have choice in the way that our service is provided so that they can have a service that is as personal to us as possible.
+The model that they are currently using is one that guarantees maximum accountability and security to funders of their service – a company model.

 The Society provides services and information to support people with Alzheimer's disease or related dementias and their carers.
 It operates a national network of services including day care and home support-care services while support groups operate around the country for carers.
 The Society also offers practical information and emotional support through its National Helpline and the provision of literature.